An Unstable Change of Rings for Morava E-Theory: Cohomological Dimension

+To finish the proof of Proposition \ref{morava-vanishing-theorem} we apply the preceding corollary to the case where $L$ is the Pontryagin dual of $(E_{n})_{1}[t]/I_{n} = \mathbf{F}_{p^n}$ and $N$ is the Pontryagin dual of $M$.
+The forgetful functor $J$, which restricts the action of $\End_n$ to the stabilizer group $S_n$, corresponds to suspension, and $JL$ is dual to $(E_n)_{1}(S^t)/I_{n}$ stably, as an $S_n$-module.
+The $S_n$-module $(E_n)_{1}(S^t)/I_{n}$ may or may not have the trivial action, depending on $t$.
+However we have an extension

+where ${S'}_n$ is the $p$-Sylow subgroup of $S_n$, i.e. ${S'}_n$ is the group of strict automorphisms of the Honda formal group law, which does act trivially on $(E_n)_{1}(S^t)/I_{n}$, and the Lyndon-Hochschild-Serre spectral sequence collapses to give

-\begin{proof} It is well known that for the stated values of $n$ and $p$, the Morava stabilizer group has finite cohomological dimension equal to $n^2$.
-See for example \cite{RA2}.
-We have that $H_{c}^{s}(\End_n,L)^{\Gal}$ is a subgroup of $H_{c}^{s}(\End_n,L)$.
-By Corollary \ref{stable-unstable-LES} the result follows. \end{proof}
+Here $H^s({S'}_n;M)$ denotes group cohomology.
+For the stated values of $n$ and $p$, the $p$-Sylow subgroup ${S'}_n$ of the Morava stabilizer group has finite cohomological dimension equal to $n^2$ ( see for example \cite{MOR} or \cite{RA2}) and \ref{morava-vanishing-theorem} follows.